Tin Prices – Historical Graph

 What is the future price of tin?

-While tin prices showed negative trends in the market due to the build-up of its supplies and a sluggish demand, the accelerating demand from the energy transition sector such as solar panels and electric vehicles will gradually support its prices in the coming years.
+While tin prices are modest, the accelerating demand from the energy transition sector such as solar panels and electric vehicles will gradually support its prices in the coming years.

-Additionally, the need from the all-important soldering sector shows signs of picking up.
+Additionally, the emerging lead-acid battery tin in Asia because of increased e-bike manufacturing provides market opportunities for this commodity.
 Furthermore, the uncertainty of Myanmar’s tin production adds offsetting factors to its surplus inventory.
 Thus, experts predicted a bullish tin market averaging $30,000 per ton in 2030.

 TRACKED PRICES